 The morning kicked off with a Grand Tasting, featuring the Art of Whites.
 Five Virginia whites went head to head with its global counterparts in a blind tasting.
 The panel discussion was lead by Master of Wine Jay Youmans, who also serves at the helm of the Virginia Governor’s Cup.

 We tasted through Chardonnay, Sauvignon Blanc, Vermentino, Petit Manseng and Viognier.
-Virginia did extremely well in all WineFlight2Summitthe blinds, but the big take away for me was the Barboursville Vermentino and the King Family Viognier.
+Virginia did extremely well in all the blinds, but the big take away for me was the Barboursville Vermentino and the King Family Viognier.
 The Michael Shaps Petit Manseng never disappoints, nor does the Veritas Sauvignon Blanc, but the elegant, bright and mineral driven Vermentino from Barboursville was a real showstopper.
 It was tasted up against the La Spinetta Vermentino from Tuscany and was the crowd favorite for that match-up.

 The Viognier fooled many in the room including myself and several of the panelists.
 Many of us thought the Virginia Viognier was from Condrieu, a world renowned area that produces Viognier in the Rhone Valley of France.
 Viognier was coined the signature grape of Virginia a few years back, but it’s been challenging for many winemakers to produce a consistent style and many have removed their vines and planted more reliable grapes.
 Viognier can also pose a challenge due to its lack of acidity in comparison with many other whites, making it a bit more challenging to pair with food.